QuantiusBenignus/BlahST/README.md

 * Under the newly created group, click on New again and select Global Shortcut -> Command/URL.
 * Give your new shortcut a name.
 * Choose the desired shortcut key combination by clicking on the button next to "None" and pressing the keys you want to assign to the shortcut.
-* In the Trigger tab, specify the command to be executed when the shortcut is triggered. e.g. `/home/yourusername/.local/bin/wsi` or `.../wsi -c`
+* In the Trigger tab, specify the command to be executed when the shortcut is triggered. e.g. `/home/yourusername/.local/bin/wsi` or `.../wsi -p`
-* (For users of the multi-lingual models, replace `wsi` above with `wsiml` and if using a whisperfile, add the `-w` flag, i.e. `/home/yourusername/.local/bin/wsi -c -w` ).
+* (For users of the multi-lingual models, replace `wsi` above with `wsiml` and if using a whisperfile, add the `-w` flag, i.e. `/home/yourusername/.local/bin/wsi -w` ).
 Finally, to sample the LLM functions, replace `wsi` with `wsiAI`.
 * Ensure that the Enabled checkbox is checked to activate the shortcut.
 * Apply the changes by clicking Apply or OK.
-The hotkey to stop speech recording should be done similarly with `pkill --signal 2 rec`.
+The hotkey to stop speech recording should be done similarly with another key combo and the command `pkill --signal 2 rec`.
 </details>

 Please, note that there may be slight variations in the above steps depending on the version installed on your system.